 Our success depends to a significant extent on the development, qualification, implementation and acceptance of new product designs and improvements that provide value to our customers.
 Our ability to develop, qualify and distribute, and have manufactured, new products and related technologies to meet evolving industry requirements, at prices acceptable to our customers and on a timely basis, are significant factors in determining our competitiveness in our target markets.
-As consumers have new product feature preferences or have different requirements than those consumers in the PC market, PC sales could be negatively impacted, which could adversely impact our business.
-Our product roadmap includes our next-generation AMD RyzenTM, AMD RadeonTM, and AMD EPYCTM processors and FPGAs.
 We cannot assure you that our efforts to execute our product roadmap will result in innovative products and technologies that provide value to our customers.
-If we fail to or are delayed in developing, qualifying or shipping new products or technologies that provide value to our customers and address these new trends or if we fail to predict which new form factors consumers will adopt and adjust our business accordingly, we may lose competitive positioning, which could cause us to lose market share and require us to discount the selling prices of our products.
+If we fail to or are delayed in developing, qualifying or shipping new products or technologies that provide value to our customers and address these new trends or if we fail to predict which new form factors, product features preferences or requirements, consumers will adopt and adjust our business accordingly, we may lose competitive positioning, which could cause us to lose market share and require us to discount the selling prices of our products.
 Although we make substantial investments in research and development, we cannot be certain that we will be able to develop, obtain or successfully implement new products and technologies on a timely basis or that they will be well-received by our customers.
-Moreover, our investments in new products and technologies involve certain risks and uncertainties and could disrupt our ongoing business.
-New investments may not generate sufficient revenue, may incur unanticipated liabilities and may divert our limited resources and distract management from our current operations.
-We cannot be certain that our ongoing investments in new products and technologies will be successful, will meet
+Moreover, our investments in new products and technologies and may divert our limited resources and disrupt our ongoing business.
+New investments may not generate sufficient revenue, may incur unanticipated liabilities and may divert our limited resources and disrupt our expectations and will not adversely affect our reputation, financial condition and operating results.

 Delays in developing, qualifying or shipping new products can also cause us to miss our customers' product design windows or, in some cases, breach contractual obligations or cause us to pay penalties.
 If our customers do not include our products in the initial design of their computer systems or products, they will typically not use our products in their systems or products until at least the next design configuration.
 The process of being qualified for inclusion in a customer's system or product can be lengthy and could cause us to further miss a cycle in the demand of end-users, which also could result in a loss of market share and harm our business.
 We also depend on the success and timing of our customers' platform launches.
-If our customers delay their product launches or if our customers do not effectively market their platforms with our products, it could result in a delay in bringing our products to market and cause us to miss a cycle in the demand of end-users, which could materially adversely affect our business.
+If our customers delay their product launches or if our customers do not effectively market their platforms with our products, it could result in a delay in bringing our products to market and cause us to miss a cycle in the demand of end-users, which also could result alunches or if our customers do not effectively market their platforms with our products, it could result in a delay in bringing our products to market and cause us to miss a cycle in the demand of end-users, which could materially adversely affect our business.
 In addition, market demand requires that products incorporate new features and performance standards on an industry-wide basis.
 Over the life of a specific product, the sale price is typically reduced over time.
 The introduction of new products and enhancements to existing products is necessary to maintain the overall corporate average selling price.
 If we are unable to introduce new products with sufficiently high sale prices or to increase unit sales volumes capable of offsetting the reductions in the sale prices of existing products over time, our business could be materially adversely affected.